GBLSMA/docassemble-MotionTutorial/README.md

 * Add a screening question to your interview that tells the tenant that they do not have a lawyer and requires them to acknowledge that to complete the interview.
 Look at the Docassemble [demonstration](https://docassemble.org/demo.html) interview and read more about [events](https://docassemble.org/docs/questions.html#event) to complete this exercise.

 # Conclusion
 We hope that this tutorial will help you develop your own guided interviews in Docassemble!
+This tutorial is provided free as a service for anyone who wants to develop on Docassemble.
+If you notice typos or want to add additional content to this tutorial, pull requests are welcome.
+[Fork](https://github.com/GBLSMA/docassemble-MotionTutorial/edit/gh-pages/README.md#fork-destination-box) this repository and edit README.md in the gh-pages branch, make any changes, and then submit your pull request.